albertodall/Toxiproxy.Client/README.md

 ### Removing toxics

-Toxics on a proxy can be removed simply doing:
+Toxics on a proxy can be removed by doing:

 ```csharp
 await redisProxy.RemoveToxicAsync(timeout);
 ```

-Here we remove the _timeout_ toxic from the Redis proxy.
+In this example, we remove the [timeout](https://github.com/Shopify/toxiproxy#timeout) toxic from the Redis proxy.

 ### Reset server